adrian-tarau/talos/README.md

 * The second section (`Tasks`) displays information about Mojos.
 The name is made out by beautifying the Mojo simple class name and in some cases a bit of some hard-coded mapping.
 * The third section (`Tests`) displays information about executed tests (if enabled) by module.

-Additional information can be requested by using `microfalx.verbose=true` option, if needed.
+Additional information can be requested by using `talos.verbose=true` option, if needed.

 ![Extension Build Output](docs/images/extension_build_output.png)